Musique

 Babylone 1991 "Wer

-einmal in "Babylone" hineingehört hat, den wird
+einmal in "Babylone" hineingehört hat, den wird dieses

-eine der spannendsten Veröffentlichungen der letzten Zeit".
+der spannendsten Veröffentlichungen der letzten Zeit".

 Albrecht Piltz, Keyboards (Germany)